tacobayle/aviNsx/README.md

 ## Use the the terraform plan to:
 - Create new folders in vSphere
+- Create segments in NSX-T (var.networkMgt, var.avi_network_vip, var.avi_network_backend, var.avi_cloud.network)
+- Create NSX-T group for backend servers (var.backend.nsxtGroup) with a specific tag for this group
 - Spin up n Avi Controller - count based on var.controller.count
-- Spin up n backend VM(s) - count based on the length of var.backendIps - Assign  NSXT tag
+- Spin up n backend VM(s) - count based on the length of var.backendIps - Assign NSX-T tag to assign the VMs in the group
 - Spin up n client server(s) - count based on the length of var.clientIps - while true ; do ab -n 1000 -c 1000 https://a.b.c.d/ ; done
 - Spin up a jump server with ansible intalled - userdata to install packages - VMware dynamic inventory enabled/configured
 - Create a yaml variable file - in the jump server